ETCE-LAB/teaching-material/The-Limits-to-Growth/README.md

 ## Course Content

+- Basics of climate change, environmental pollution, and dwindling non-renewable resources
-- Introduction to the terminology of the circular economy, sustainability, and related concepts (biocapacity, etc.)
+- Introduction to the circular economy, sustainability, and related concepts (biocapacity, etc.)
 - Sustainability goals
-- Basics of climate change and environmental pollution
 - Feedback loops and tipping points
 - Implications of closed systems with a finite supply of resources
-- The sub-processes and steps of a circular economy – incl. the era of R and era of D
-- Approaches towards sustainability
+- Technology-focused and technology-critical approaches towards sustainability
+- Circular Societies

 ## Lectures